Alejogb1/job-board/blog-data/how-can-i-fine-tune-the-last-layers-of-a-neural-network-in-a-target-model-for-transfer-learning.md

 id: "how-can-i-fine-tune-the-last-layers-of-a-neural-network-in-a-target-model-for-transfer-learning"
 ---

-Okay, let's talk about fine-tuning those last layers.
+, let's talk about fine-tuning those last layers.
 It's a common scenario, and I’ve certainly spent my fair share of time navigating this particular landscape.
 Back in my days working on a rather quirky image recognition project for a specialized manufacturing process, we heavily relied on transfer learning.
 We had a pre-trained model, a ResNet-50 if memory serves, trained on ImageNet, and our task involved differentiating various material defects.
 The data was quite different from ImageNet—we had specific lighting conditions, unique defect patterns, and a relatively small labeled dataset.
 The fully pre-trained model, while having a solid backbone, didn't immediately provide the accuracy we needed.
 That's when we zeroed in on strategically fine-tuning the last few layers.

 Now, why focus on the last layers specifically?
 Well, the early layers in a convolutional neural network (CNN), for instance, tend to learn more general, low-level features, like edges and corners.
 As you move deeper, the layers extract more complex, task-specific features.
 In transfer learning, we often leverage those generic feature extractors from the pre-trained model.
 However, the final layers, which act as the classifier, are often highly specialized to the source domain, ImageNet in our case.
 Fine-tuning these later layers allows the model to adapt those high-level representations to your target task, without throwing away the valuable feature extraction learned previously.